Null electromagnetic fields and relative CR embeddings: Local existence

-\begin{theorem} If $k^a$ is a shear-free rotating congruence, then there exists locally a solution of the electromagnetic field equations which is null with respect to $k^a$.
-Furthermore, a global solution exists if and only if there exists a global $\db$-closed $(2,0)$-form on the CR manifold $N$ associated with the congruence. \end{theorem}
+\begin{theorem} If $k$ is a shear-free rotating congruence, then there exists locally a solution of the electromagnetic field equations which is null with respect to $k$.
+The freedom in the solution is described by the boundary value of a holomorphic function of two variables.
+A global solution exists if and only if there exists a global $\db$-closed $(2,0)$-form on the CR manifold $N$ associated with the congruence. \end{theorem}